The German Shepherd Temperament - Aggressive or Just a Myth?

 Sometimes a dog’s behavior is displayed due to pain and discomfort due to an illness.
 It is also wise to keep a notebook and document when your pup has behavioral issues.

-Note how many people were in the room at the time, the environment, noise level and the reaction of your pup to the situation.
+Note how many people were in the room at the time, the environment, the noise level, and the reaction of your pup to the situation.

 Bring this notebook along with you when you visit the professional dog trainer as well as the veterinarian.
 These details will help pinpoint the behavioral or physical problem.

-All in all, the German Shepherd temperament is well-balanced and they are an extraordinary dogs, especially when trained and socialized properly.
+All in all, the German Shepherd temperament is well-balanced, and they are extraordinary dogs, especially when trained and socialized properly.

 Resources